zeynepyarentas/Randomized-Search/README.md

 House Price Prediction Project
 This project aims to create a model using various machine learning algorithms to predict house prices.

-Data Acquisition
-The dataset used for house price prediction can be downloaded from here.

 Data Preprocessing
 The following steps were carried out during the data preprocessing stage: